SEAN: April is here, and the shipping list is still fine, mostly.

 ANNA: This is a week for me!

-MELINDA: I have fallen behind on both the series Michelle caught up on, so I have work to do!
+MJ: I have fallen behind on both the series Michelle caught up on, so I have work to do!

 SEAN: Lastly, Yen On has another March novel slightly bumped into April: the 15th volume of The Irregular at Magic High School.